 The third form of “feedback” is a thoughtful post-it with “think abouts” for the author.
 What does this look like?
 The first picture shows three post-its coded with + and one with “??” for think abouts for the author.
 The pink flower post-it says, “Tell us what you think!” so that also gives the student enough feedback to know “what” to do as the next step.

 It’s more helpful to focus on one single aspect of a student paper for improvement.
 Taylor Meredith has a great post on the difference between input, information, and feedback.
-You can find the link here, “Feedback or Not”.
+You can find the link here, “Input, Information, Feedback“.
 You will notice that I “borrowed” the idea of “equations” from that post.

 End Result: Student Writing + Thoughtful post-it with “think abouts” for the author + Revise, Grow, Change = Student who is able to Revise /Change “own writing” now in this piece and also on the next piece!